polterguy/polterguy.github.io/tutorials/angular-scaffolder/index.md

 * home component which is your app's landing page, or home route
 * app component, which is the wire frame component, containing your navigation/menu, etc

-To drastically modify Magic's wire frame for instance, to apply your own type of menu/navbar, you only really need to modify _one single component_ - Being the _"app"_ component, which is the component responsible for loading the currently active router link, and displaying the menu, etc. This allows you to easily and drastically modify the _"looks and feels"_ of the end result, applying your own custom style to it, and your own structure.
+To modify Magic's wire frame for instance, to apply your own type of menu/navbar, you only really need to modify _one single component_ - Being the _"app"_ component, which is the component responsible for loading the currently active router link, and displaying the menu, etc. This allows you to easily modify the _"looks and feels"_ of the end result, applying your own custom style to it, and your own structure.
 We will also look at how to create your completely custom template yourself - But that is for a later day.